MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 After resizing the volume, remember to disable resizing with `Set-SRGroup -Name rg01 -AllowVolumeResize $FALSE`.
 This parameter prevents admins from attempting to resize volumes prior to ensuring that there's sufficient space on the destination volume, typically because they were unaware of Storage Replica's presence.

-## Attempting to move a PDR resource between sites on an asynchronous stretch cluster fails
+## Moving a physical disk resource between sites on an asynchronous stretch cluster fails

-When attempting to move a physical disk resource-attached role - such as a file server for general use - in order to move the associated storage in an asynchronous stretch cluster, you receive an error.
+When attempting to move a physical disk resource (PDR) attached role - such as a file server for general use - in order to move the associated storage in an asynchronous stretch cluster, you receive an error.

 If using the Failover Cluster Manager snap-in: